-The integration of the knowledge triangle by the EIT and its KICs at EU, Member States, regional and local levels will remain a core task for strengthening innovation ecosystems and making them sustainable as well as for developing new solutions to global challenges.
+The integration of the knowledge triangle by the EIT and its KICs at EU Member States and in HE associated countries, regional as well as local levels will remain a core task for strengthening innovation ecosystems and making them sustainable as well as for developing new solutions to global challenges.
 The EIT will continue to support a portfolio of KICs and will further strengthen its successful platform for launching, growing and managing them.
 The KICs will continue to operate through their CLCs.
 The EIT KICs will continue to pursue financial sustainability to achieve financial independence from the EIT grant in the long-term (at the latest, after 15 years) through leveraging public and private investments.